Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 **Prior art: gevent and sqlalchemy**

 I haven't seen the described approach being used anywhere.
-Here I will compare it to the other uses of greenlet I am aware of.
+Here I will compare it to the uses of greenlet I am aware of.

 Gevent is the closest in terms of the approach.
 However, it uses greenlet to implement the concurrency in general.
 Whereas "mixed i/o" uses it just as a